pdemeulenaer/my-ds-documentation/docs/documentation/Pandas_Documentation.rst

   Sayid,Khan,Project Manager
   """

-If you find yourself writing several tests that all make use of the same underlying test data, then a fixture may be in your future.
+If you find yourself writing several tests that all make use of the same underlying test data (or python object), then a fixture may be in your future.
 You can pull the repeated data into a single function decorated with @pytest.fixture to indicate that the function is a pytest fixture:

 .. sourcecode:: python